IenDonshin/IenDonshin/README.md

 # Hello!
 Welcome to my Github homepage 👋

-## ABOUT ME
+## ABOUT ME 🔭
-I am YAN Dongxin, pronounced as 'ien donshin' in Japanese.
-My Bachelor's degree is linguistics.
-Driven by a passion for language, culture, and society, I transitioned to computational social science, where I am studying for a Master's Degree at Tohoku University in Sendai.
+I am YAN Dongxin, pronounced as 'ien donshin' in Japanese. <br>
+After graduating with a bachelor's degree in linguistics, I worked for some years.
+Curious about language, culture, and society in the digital age, I returned to school and am currently studying computational social science as a master course student.
 <!--
 **IenDonshin/IenDonshin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.